-If an employee is not genuinely redundant, or the procedures you follow in making redundancies are not fair, you face a claim for unfair dismissal and, possibly, discrimination.
+If an employee is not genuinely redundant, or the procedures you follow for making redundancies are not fair, you could face a claim for unfair dismissal and, possibly, discrimination.

 Employees with less than two years' continuous service cannot sue for unfair dismissal - unless the dismissal was for an 'inadmissible' reason (such as pregnancy, or involvement in trade union activities).
 However, if those selected for redundancy have characteristics which set them apart from the majority of your workers - for example, if they are women, from a racial minority group, disabled or in a particular age group - a claim for unlawful discrimination could be made against you.

 Employees who have adopted 'employee shareholder' status do not have unfair dismissal rights (apart from where there are automatically unfair reasons, where discrimination has taken place or in relation to health and safety).

-There is no qualifying period of service in relation to discrimination claims, so if your employees can establish on the facts what appears to be a difference in treatment related to gender or gender reassignment, race, sexual orientation, religious or philosophical belief, age or disability, an Employment Tribunal may draw an inference of unlawful discrimination unless you can provide a satisfactory alternative explanation.
+There is no qualifying period of service in relation to discrimination claims.
+If your employees can establish facts that appear to demonstrate a difference in treatment related to gender or gender reassignment, race, sexual orientation, religious or philosophical belief, age or disability, an Employment Tribunal may draw an inference of unlawful discrimination unless you can provide a satisfactory alternative explanation.
 An award of compensation for unlawful discrimination has no upper limit.